 All applications for the MSc.
 Degrees are managed by Salega Tape at the Postgraduate Office in the Faculty of Health Sciences.
 Please obtain application forms and submit completed forms to this office.
 The Division of Communication Sciences and Disorders will review all applications prior to acceptance.
 The university will send you a letter acknowledging your application.
 If you do not receive such a letter, please contact Adri Winckler (021) 406-6327 or via e-mail.

 For both the MSc. in Audiology and the MSc. in Speech-Language Pathology: the student is required to complete a general postgraduate level research methodology course by the end of the first year of study.
 Supervisors may also recommend specific courses to scaffold students’ learning and development.

-Students may wish to register for the Research Methodology module offered in the School of Health and Rehabilitation.
+Students may wish to register for the Research Methodology module offered in the Department of Health and Rehabilitation.
 However, if a student is unable to take this module, they may register for an equivalent tertiary level module which covers qualitative and qualitative research methods at Masters' level.

 Each student will be required to have a primary supervisor.
 The student can discuss supervision possibilities with staff members and make their preferences known.
 The University of Cape Town's requirement is that the supervisor is in full-time employment at the university.
 You will have opportunities to meet staff members during the orientation period and during the programme to help you make choices.
 Please read through the profiles of staff members to assist you in making your choices about the area of research and supervision.